SignalK/artemis-server/README.md

 Artemis Server
 ==============

-This is the replacement for the signalk-java-server which began before signalk and has been forced into too many compromising refactorings over the years.
+This is the replacement for the signalk-java-server which began long before signalk, and has become too difficult to support.

+The artemis server leverages Java8+ async, lambdas, streams, and other new features of Java, resulting in a simpler implementation, better suited to signalk.

-The artemis server uses a time-series database as the core storage for all data.
+It also uses a time-series database as the core storage for all data.
 This means all data is persistent, and it can recover the vessels entire signalk data at any point backwards through time.
 The intention is to provide a platform to implement a signalk history api that allows analysis over time, and against historic data.

 Its a drop in replacement for the signalk-java-server, missing functionality is a bug.